Greenfields railway station

 Greenfields railway station is located on the Gawler line.
 Situated adjacent to Parafield Airport, in the northern Adelaide suburb of Parafield, it is 15.5 km from Adelaide station.

 History

 The station opened in 1969 as Green Field, later changing to Greenfields.

 It is one of only two stations on the Gawler Central line to have a pedestrian underpass (the other is Parafield Gardens).
 The other stations have had theirs closed due to concerns with safety and vandalism.
 To the west of the station lies the Australian Rail Track Corporation standard gauge line to Crystal Brook.

-In 2021 it has received several upgrades including a deep cleaning, fresh coat of paint, LED lighting and new bins.
-This is apart of the State governments station refresh program.
+In 2021, it has received several upgrades including a deep cleaning, fresh coat of paint, LED lighting and new bins.
+This is a part of the State governments station refresh program.